Semantics3/semantics3-objc/README.md

 3. Constructing a request using the -(void)buildQuery:(id)object andKeys:(NSString *)keys; method.

-### Sample Queries
+### Sample Requests

-You can intuitively construct all your complex queries but just repeatedly using the following method:
+You can intuitively construct all your complex requests using the following method:

           -(void)buildQuery:(id)object andKeys:(NSString *)keys;

-Here is a slightly more complex query:
+Here is a sample complex request:

      q={"search":"iphone","sort":{"price":"dsc"},"offset":2}

-The above complex query can be constructed using the query builder method as below:
+The above request be constructed using the query builder method as below:

       semantics3_objc *sem = [[semantics3_objc alloc] initSemantic3Request:OAUTH_KEY withapiSecret:OAUTH_SECRET andEndpoints:@"products"];